Comparing Bayesian and Frequentist Inference in Biological Models: A Comparative Analysis of Accuracy, Uncertainty, and

-\paragraph{SEIUR Model.} The SEIUR model exhibits substantial identifiability challenges due to its multi-compartment structure and partial observability.
-Even when all compartments $(S, E, I, U, R, C)$ are theoretically observable, only the cumulative reported cases $C$, the incubation rate $\kappa$, and the recovery rate $\gamma_1$ remain structurally identifiable when initial conditions are unknown.
+\paragraph{SEIUR model.} The SEIUR model exhibits substantial identifiability challenges due to its multi-compartment structure and partial observability.
+Even when all compartments $(S, E, I, U, R, C)$ are theoretically observable, only the cumulative reported cases $C$, the incubation rate $\kappa$, and the recovery rate $\gamma_1$ remain structurally identifiable when the initial conditions are unknown.
 The remaining state variables ($S, E, I, U, R$) and critical parameters including the total population size $N$ and the reporting proportion $\rho$ are structurally unidentifiable.

 This identifiability deficit arises because the observed incidence data (new reported cases per day) depend on the product $\kappa \rho E(t)$ rather than on $\kappa$, $\rho$, and $E(t)$ individually.
-Multiple combinations of reporting proportion $\rho$, exposed population $E(t)$, and total population $N$ can produce identical observed case counts.
+Multiple combinations of the reporting proportion $\rho$, the exposed population $E(t)$, and the total population $N$ can produce identical observed case counts.
 The unobserved unreported infectious compartment $U(t)$ further compounds the identifiability problem, as the split between reported and unreported infections is not directly constrained by the data.

-When initial conditions are known, all SEIUR parameters become identifiable.
-This underscores the importance of accurate estimates of the initial susceptible and exposed populations (e.g., from seroprevalence surveys or contact tracing data) for reliable parameter inference in epidemic models with underreporting.
+When the initial conditions are known, all SEIUR parameters become identifiable.
+This underscores the importance of accurate estimates of the initial susceptible and exposed populations (e.g., from seroprevalence surveys or contact tracing data) for reliable parameter inference in epidemic models with under-reporting.

-\subsection{Implications for Inference}
+\subsection{Implications for inference}

-The structural identifiability analysis provides critical context for interpreting the empirical parameter estimates and forecasting results presented in the Result section.
-For the Lotka--Volterra model, we expect both Bayesian and Frequentist methods to successfully recover all parameters when both species are observed (LV-1), but parameter estimates may be unreliable or exhibit high uncertainty in the partial observation scenarios (LV-2, LV-3) where structural identifiability is compromised.
+The structural identifiability analysis provides critical context for interpreting the empirical parameter estimates and forecasting results presented in the Results section.
+For the LV model, we expect both the Bayesian and frequentist methods to successfully recover all parameters when both species are observed (LV-1), but the parameter estimates may be unreliable or exhibit high uncertainty in the partial observation scenarios (LV-2, LV-3), where the structural identifiability is compromised.

-For the GLM applied to lung injury and mpox data, the robust structural identifiability suggests that both inference methods should yield well-constrained parameter estimates and reliable forecasts, provided the data quality is sufficient.
+For the GLM applied to lung injury and mpox data, the robust structural identifiability suggests that both inference methods should yield well-constrained parameter estimates and reliable forecasts, provided that the data quality is sufficient.